nucleic/atom/README.md

 Welcome to Atom
 ===============

-Atom provides a set of memory efficient objects with enhanced features such as dynamic initialization, validation, and change notification for object attributes.
+Atom provides a set of memory efficient Python objects with enhanced features such as dynamic initialization, validation, and change notification for object attributes.
 It provides the default model binding behaviour for the [Enaml](http://nucleic.github.io/enaml/docs) UI framework.